hbarton2/cscd350-f24-CodeCain/README.md

 To start up the program:
 1. Run the GUI class to start the program.
-And make sure you enable Maven to run the program.
+And make sure you enable Maven to run the program by right clicking on pom.xml and add the project to maven.
 2. Use help menu to get started with the program.